annitziak/agentic-imaging-recommender/reasoning/README.md

 ## `reward_plotting.py`

 ### 📈 Visualizes training rewards:
 - Smooths and plots reward logs over epochs for each reward type (answer, format, etc.).
-You need the `trainer_state` files for this.
+You need the `trainer_state` files for this, which can be obtained when running the training.

 ---